 - Failing capacitor or other components.
 A failing, damaged, or aging capacitor can create wild fluctuations in the regulation of power supply and distribution.

 - Poor maintenance.
 Like a car (or any other mechanical or electrical device), your generator should be put through its paces frequently.
-We would recommend monthly.
+We would recommend having it inspected monthly.
 This ensures nothing begins to rust, settle, or generally fall into disrepair from lack of use.
 Also, be sure all generator repair is handled quickly and professionally.
 Poor generator repair can lead to a slow death for your generator!

 - Age.
 Generators are built to last an exceedingly long time, but nothing lasts forever.
 If your generator is experiencing surges and is getting on in years, it may be time to consider replacement.

-Kolb Electric Can Fix Your Surging Generator
+Kolb Electric Can Fix Your Surging Generator in DC

 Bottom line: If your generator is experiencing surging, there is something wrong.
 The causes are myriad, but the solution stays the same.
 Seek professional assistance for your generator repair to ensure it’s ready and available when you need it most!